seenthattinker/demo/sredEligible.md

 designed to resolve the [scientific or technological uncertainty](https://www.canada.ca/en/revenue-agency/services/scientific-research-experimental-development-tax-incentive-program/glossary.html#ncrtnty) is an essential step and requires observing and understanding the subject matter of the problem.
-Here, *hypothesis* means an idea, consistent with known facts, that serves as a starting point for further investigation to prove or disprove that idea.
+Here, *hypothesis* &endash;means an idea, consistent with known facts, that serves as a starting point for further investigation to prove or disprove that idea.
 The meaning of the term hypothesis is applied in the most general sense and is sufficiently